Why Do Dogs Love Their Belly Rubs?

 Understand your pet: Build a trust

 The bond with your pet relies on trust like any other relationship in this world.
 You can’t just force a game of fetch on them or do belly rubs, few dogs don’t like to be forced.
 Let them be, give them time and space to be comfortable around you.
-Gain their trust by analyzing their behavior to different gestures, try to understand them, and be their best companion.
+Gain their trust by analyzing their behavior through different gestures, try to understand them, and be their best companion.

-To check what your dogs like or dislike tummy rubs, you can look for certain reactions, like when they are anxious or upset, they tuck their tail between the legs, and if they are laying on the floor with almost zero movements, that means they are lazy and relaxed, that’s your cue to not disturb their relaxing time.
+To check what your dogs like or dislike tummy rubs, you can look for certain reactions, like when they are anxious or upset, they tuck their tail between the legs, and if they are lying on the floor with almost zero movements, that means they are lazy and relaxed, that’s your cue to not disturb their relaxing time.
 You can notice their body language if they are loose, floppy, relaxed, and wagging their tail; go ahead and give them the best belly rubs.

 Dogs love their belly rubs when they usually expose their bellies to you, almost as if asking for one.
 And look out for their precious smile during belly rubs, it can be the most refreshing moment of your day.